Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 **Steps**

-The following are the steps to issue a FIDO2 Passkey:
+The following are the steps to issue a FIDO2 Passkey

 1. Launch the Unifyia platform.
 2. Select **Sign In** on the home page.